-During Quarter 2, Midlothian transitioned through the Protection levels to level 0 in July and beyond level 0 in August.
-The risks associated with this transition were significant in terms of service delivery and on employees and service users.
-Despite a vaccination programme in place, the virus impact remains significant, together with the various variants and risks associated with the re-opening of sectors.
+The risks associated with this change were significant in terms of service delivery and on employees and service users.
+Despite a vaccination programme in place, the virus impact remains significant, together with the various variants and risks associated with the reopening of sectors.
+This risk evaluation continues to remain High.